un1q/oLua/README.md

 For sure:
  - enums validation is broken
- - polymorphism is not provided for validation
- - encapsulation is not provided at all
+ - encapsulation is not provided
- - abstraction is not provided at all
+ - abstraction is not provided